Translate / Traducir

 sig Braniff

-Henri Tron Henri (Enrique) Tron arrived in Mexico, with his brothers, José and Jules (Julio), in 1872.
+Henri Tron Henri (Enrique) Tron was a Barcelonnette who arrived in Mexico, with his brothers, José and Jules (Julio), in 1872.
 The brothers worked in the “Las Fábricas de Francia” store in Mexico City, which they bought in 1880, as J. Tron y Cía (composed of the Tron brothers and José Léautaud).
 Their profits from this store enabled them to make further investments.
 Tron was on the board of the Compañía Industrial de Orizaba, S.A., Fábrica de papel San Rafael, Fábrica textil La perfeccionada, Compañía Trigadora de Hidalgo, and Cía Eléctrica e Irrigadora del Edo. de Hidalgo, Cía.
 Industrial San Idelfonso, Fábrica de Cigarros El Buen Tono, El Palacio de Hierro S. A., Cervecería Moctezuma, Compañía Maderera de la Sierra de Durango, the Compañía Nacional Mexicana de Dinamitas y Explosivos, the Sociedad Financiera para la Industria en México, the Compañía Bancaria de Obras, Bienes Raíces and the "Intermediario Minero Franco-Mexicano".

 He was president of the French Chamber of Commerce in Mexico.
 He was part of the monetary commission that worked with the Minister of Finance José Yves Limantour, during the government of Porfirio Díaz (1876-1910).
 He was also an advisor to the French Ministry of Foreign Trade and a Knight of the Legion of Honour from 1906.